automateps/AutomatePS/Docs/Add-AMUserGroupMember.md

 # Add-AMUserGroupMember

 ## SYNOPSIS
-Adds users to an AutoMate Enterprise user group.
+Adds users to an Automate user group.

 ## SYNTAX